Cooking On The Ranch

 Mexican Breakfast Casserole with eggs, cheese and tortillas

-We all need a really great Mexican Breakfast Casserole Recipe in our back pocket.
+We all need a really great Southwest-Mexican Breakfast Casserole Recipe in our back pocket.
 One that will wow that crowd.
 This recipe has everything you’ve been looking for.
 With corn tortillas as the base and layers of cheese, chorizo and eggs, topped with a Velveeta queso sauce, they’ll be asking for seconds.
 Eggs Ole’ is a recipe from a famous Arizona Bed and Breakfast.

 If you love Southwestern style breakfasts, don’t miss my recipe for Biscuits and Chorizo Gravy.